Salem1901/Evaluating-the-Potential-of-Vision-Language-Models-for-Medical-Image-Classification/README.md

 2. Install the required dependencies: pip install -r requirements.txt
 3. Run the notebooks
 4. Access the Moondream API: The tiny vision-language model, Moondream, is utilized via its API available at Moondream2.
 Ensure you have internet access when running the related notebooks.

+Data availability:
+No datasets are generated during the current study.
+The datasets analyzed during this work can be found at: https://medmnist.com/.

 # References
 V. Khatri, "Moondream2 Vision-Language Model," 2024.
 [Online].
 Available: https://huggingface.co/spaces/vikhyatk/moondream2.